-Original classification Revised classification Accounting treatmen FVTPL FVTOCI Fair value at reclassifie adjustment is required FVTOCI Amortised cost Fair value at reclassifie amount.
-However, cun fair value.
-Consequen measured at amortise FVTOCI FVTPL Assets continue to be previously recognised profit and loss at the re
+Original classification Revised classification Accounting treatment FVTPL FVTOCI Fair value at reclassification date becomes its new carrying amount.
+No other adjustment is required.
+FVTOCI Amortised cost Fair value at reclassification date becomes its new amortised cost carrying amount.
+However, cumulative gain or loss in OCI is adjusted against fair value.
+Consequently, the asset is measured as if it had always been measured at amortised cost.
+FVTOCI FVTPL Assets continue to be measured at fair value.
+Cumulative gain or loss previously recognised in OCI is reclassified to the consolidated statement of profit and loss at the reclassification date.